Our Mission: To be a leader in innovative, quality, lifelong learning that empowers adults to reach their life and career goals.

 We are proud to be Canada’s largest, most successful continuing education program, with approximately 70,000 enrollments each year.
 What brings people here?
 Five key elements:

 Looking for information about taking courses at Ryerson?
 If you’re a new or prospective student, visit New Students to get started.

-The G. Raymond Chang School of Continuing Education is named in honour of G. Raymond Chang, OC, third chancellor of Ryerson University and Director of CI Financial, and his support and deep belief in lifelong learning.
+The G. Raymond Chang School of Continuing Education is named in honour of the late G. Raymond Chang, OC, third chancellor of Ryerson University and Director of CI Financial, and his support and deep belief in lifelong learning.
 Our offices are located on the Ryerson campus in Heaslip House, a building named in honour of the late distinguished Canadian business leader and philanthropist William Arthurs Heaslip, CM, who was committed to education and lifelong learning.

 Are you interested in making a career change?
 Pursuing advanced training in your professional field?
 Taking a course for personal enrichment?
 Continuing education at Ryerson provides relevant, quality educational programming geared to adult learners.
 We offer a variety of programs of study to help you achieve your goals:

 Accessibility and flexibility are features of our programming – you can learn anytime, anywhere.
 Our innovative forms of delivery include the following:

 See our Courses and Programs for detailed information about courses, programs of study, and delivery formats.

 Our instructors combine theoretical knowledge with practical, on-the-job experience – and they pass that experience on to their students.
 Continuing education instructors are high achievers who we attract from industry and the business community, along with Ryerson University faculty.
 The majority of our instructors have extensive work experience in occupations that are directly relevant to the courses they teach; they are also interested in adopting new modes of delivery and new teaching methods.